A note on discrete Borg-type theorems: Discrete Borg-type theorems

-In this section we prove the pseudospectral versions of discrete Borg's theorem.
-We prove that the pseudospectrum of the discrete Schr$\ddot{\mbox{o}}$dinger operator with periodic potential is connected whenever the potential is almost a constant. \begin{theorem} Let $A$ be the discrete Schr$\ddot{\mbox{o}}$dinger operator with periodic potential sequence $\{v_n\}_{n\in \mathbb{Z}}$ defined in \text{\textnormal{(\ref{discsr})}} and assume that the $\e$-pseudospectrum of $A,\,\Lambda_\e(A)$ is connected for some $\e>0$.
-Then there exists a constant $c$ such that $\displaystyle{\sup_{n\in \mathbb{Z}}|v_n-c|\leq 2\epsilon(p-1)}$, where $p$ is the period of the potential sequence $v_n$. \end{theorem} \begin{proof} Consider the symbols $f_k$ of $A$ defined by
+Recall that the discrete Borg's theorem states that the spectrum of the discrete Schr$\ddot{\mbox{o}}$dinger operator with real-valued periodic potential is connected if and only if the periodic potential reduces to a constant.
+Here we consider the case when the spectrum need not be connected.
+That is the spectrum is the union of intervals with some possible gaps (spectral gaps).
+In this section we prove the new versions of discrete Borg's theorem.
+We prove that the possible spectral gaps of the discrete Schr$\ddot{\mbox{o}}$dinger operator with real-valued periodic potential are of small width whenever the potential is almost a constant. \begin{theorem} Let $A$ be the discrete Schr$\ddot{\mbox{o}}$dinger operator with real periodic potential sequence $\{v_n\}_{n\in \mathbb{Z}}$ defined in \text{\textnormal{(\ref{discsr})}} and assume that the maximum width of the spectral gap of $A$ is less than $\epsilon$ for some $\epsilon>0$.
+Then there exists a constant $c$ such that $\displaystyle{\sup_{n\in \mathbb{Z}}|v_n-c|\leq \epsilon(p-1)}$, where $p$ is the period of the potential sequence $v_n$. \end{theorem} \begin{proof} Consider the symbols $f_k$ of $A$ defined by

 Let $\sigma(f_k(\theta))= \{\lambda_1(f_k(\theta))\geq \lambda_2(f_k(\theta))\geq \cdots \geq \lambda_p(f_k(\theta))\}$ for each $-\pi<\theta\leq \pi$.
 Now we consider the sub matrices $J_k$ and $J_{k+1}$ of $f_k(\theta)$ defined by